davidcereal/dberger1989.github.io/_posts/07-05-2016-Bayesian-AB-Testing.markdown

 It’s important to note that since we are increasing the number of observations, our range would also get smaller, because with more observations comes a greater degree of certainty.

 So there you have it.
-When running an A/B test, beta distributions and using a Bayesian prior are great tools to use.
+When running an A/B test, beta distributions and using a Bayesian Prior are great tools to use.
 As in our coin-flipping simulations, sampling from the distributions we are examining is an extremely intuitive way to get error rates.